-Due to the roof, the building is not weatherproof and there are signs of water ingress.
-The grounds surrounding the Fuel Flow Laboratory and Test House are grassed with flower beds and picnic benches.
-It is one of the most pleasant areas on the site for employees to spend their lunchtime.
+Due to the dilapidated condition of the sacrificial roof and South facing wall, the building is not totally weatherproof and therefore suffers from water ingress and pigeon infestation.

+The grounds surrounding the Fuel Flow Laboratory and Test House are grassed and well maintained with flower beds and picnic benches.
+Weather permitting, it is one of the most pleasant areas on the site for employees to spend their lunchtime.